MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/forest-recovery-guide/ad-forest-recovery-perform-nonauthoritative-restore.md

 Use the following procedure to perform a nonauthoritative restore of AD DS and an authoritative restore of SYSVOL at the same time by using wbadmin.exe.
-The backup must explicitly include system state data; a full server backup that is used for full server recovery will not work.
+The backup must explicitly include system state data; a full server backup that is used for full server recovery won't work.
 A Bare Metal Recovery Backup (BMR) will contain a system state backup.
 For more information about creating a system state backup, see [Backing up the System State data](ad-forest-recovery-backing-up-system-state.md).